A firework is lit, a boy is shot. Israel’s use of deadly force against Palestinians is scrutinized

 Halhouli's family says the boy was struck by a bullet fired from the direction of an Israeli police watchtower looking over the Shuafat refugee camp.
 Halhouli, his brother and four friends, the family says, were lighting fireworks to celebrate the end of another day of Ramadan, the Muslim holy month marked by dawn-to-dusk fasting.

-Israeli police say the officer who fired the shot acted appropriately, citing regulations that permit shooting someone who is aiming a firework at another person in a life-threatening way.
+Israeli police said the firework was directed toward its forces and endangered them.
+Open-fire regulations permit officers to shoot someone who is aiming a firework at another person in a life-threatening way.
 The Israeli government says the shooting is under investigation.

 Ali Halhouli, the boys father, was at home when he heard the gunshot — and then his son crying out for his mother.
 “When I rushed out of here I saw him lying on his face,” he said.

-Note: This story was first published on March 21, 2024.
-It was updated on March 22, 2024, to make clear that the minister in charge of the police backed the officer’s actions in shooting at 12-year-old Rami Halhouli, and that the open-fire regulations were not cited in the statement provided by the police.